spmcdonnell/Sprint-Challenge--User-Interface/README.md

     Block takes up the full width of its parent by default.
     As a result, multiple block elements will stack under one another.
-    Inline block takes up an amount of space relative to the content of each element, and positions them in across in a row (if there are multiple siblings together).
+    Inline block takes up an amount of space relative to the content of each element, and positions them across in a row (if there are multiple siblings together).

 3. What are the 4 areas of the box model?